| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Themes are often implied, requiring readers to infer deeper meaning from the text.
+Rationale: Themes are often implied, requiring readers to infer deeper meaning from the text. - Which math concept involves plotting points on a plane?

 A. Algebra